wistia/wistia-open-docs/_posts/responsive-design.md

 ## Player API

-If neither of the above solutions will work for you, you could also use our [Player API]({{ '/player-api' | post_url }}) to change the width and height of the video.
+If neither of the above solutions will work for you, you could use our [Player API]({{ '/player-api' | post_url }}) to change the width and height of the video.
 For example, maybe you want to match the width of the video to another element on the page.

 This example uses jQuery.